nayfin/demo-co/README.md

 nx run editable:storybook
 ```

-And we get an error, but this expected as our component depends on the `ReactiveFormsModule` and we haven't imported or added it to the story's configuration.
-We'll fix it in the next step.
+And we get an error, but this expected as our component has some dependencies, and we haven't added it them to the story's configuration.
+We'll fix that in the next step.

 ### 02-import-required-modules